Links on Android Authority may earn us a commission. Learn more.

-The Nintendo Switch is unlike any game console we’ve ever seen.
+The Nintendo Switch is unlike any device we’ve ever seen and is among the best handheld consoles you can get.
 If you’re lounging around at home, you can dock the Switch and play it on the big screen.
 However, you can also take the Switch with you when you’re out and about.
-It’s this hybrid design that helped capture the hearts of millions of people.
+This hybrid design helped capture the hearts of millions of people.

 Even better, other developers have taken notice of the Switch’s potential and have ported older and current titles to the system.
 Bethesda released Doom and the last two Wolfenstein games for the Switch.
-CD Projekt Red will soon release The Witcher 3: Wild Hunt, while Obsidian will eventually release The Outer Worlds.
+CD Projekt Red also has The Witcher 3: Wild Hunt, and Obsidian released The Outer Worlds.

 So long as you understand the sacrifices you make, the Switch Lite is an excellent choice and a great alternative to the normal Switch.

-Seeing how Nintendo is giving most of its attention to the Switch and Switch Lite, it makes sense for the New Nintendo 3DS XL to take a backseat.
-However, that doesn’t mean you should follow Nintendo’s footsteps and ignore the company dual-screen portable system.
+Seeing how Nintendo is giving most of its attention to the Switch series, it makes sense for the New Nintendo 3DS XL to take a backseat.
+However, that doesn’t mean you should follow Nintendo’s footsteps and ignore the company’s dual-screen portable system.

 It’s much harder to find a New Nintendo 3DS XL in new condition.
-That said, you can pick one up from third-party sellers for around $200.
+That said, you can pick one up from third-party sellers.

 For starters, the GPD XD Plus features two analog sticks instead of just one.
 Also, the console features many more buttons than the Nintendo 3DS XL.
 There are buttons but L3 and R3, volume up and down, start, select, home, back, and more.

 The GPD XD Plus has so many buttons because it runs Android 7.0 Nougat.
 That means the console can be your portable emulation machine.
 Don’t expect miracles from the processor, however.
-The MediaTek MT8176 is fine for SNES, GBA, and even PSP titles, but it doesn’t perform as well with PS2 and GameCube games.
+The MediaTek MT8176 is fine for SNES, GBA, and even PSP titles, but it doesn’t perform as well with higher-end or more modern games.

 The Sony PlayStation Vita had so much potential.
-Here was a handheld game console more powerful than the PlayStation 2 that connected to the PlayStation 4 through Remote Play.
+Here was a handheld game console more powerful than the PlayStation 2 connected to the PlayStation 4 through Remote Play.
 What could go wrong?
-Plenty, apparently.
+Plenty.

 Even with disappointing sales, the PS Vita’s game library is a surprisingly strong one.
 Stand-out titles include Uncharted: Golden Abyss, Persona 4 Golden, Gravity Rush, and Assassin’s Creed III: Liberation.
 However, games like Hotline Miami, Spelunky, Fez, and OlliOlli have the Vita to thank for their successes.

 Even better, folks turned the PS Vita into an emulation machine.
-It’s not the best option for emulation, especially since Sony no longer manufactures the system and prices for the system having gone up over time.
+It’s not the best option for emulation, especially since Sony no longer manufactures the system, and prices have gone up over time.
 Still, if you want a criminally-underappreciated portable game console, the PS Vita is it.